-Shenyang Joint Venture was established on 6 November 2019 with a registered capital of RMB90,000,000.
+Shenyang Changyou Supply Chain Co., Ltd. ("Shenyang Changyou") was incorporated on 6 November 2019 in No.91-D101, Development Road No.25, Economic and Technological Development Zone, Shenyang City, Liaoning Province, the PRC with a registered capital of RMB90,000,000.
 Each of the Company and Shenyang Changyou holds 51% and 49% of the equity of Shenyang Joint Ventue.
-Shenyang Joint Venture is primarily engaged in production of automobile components and modules; storage (other than dangerous chemicals), distribution, packaging, assembly; transport of finished vehicles and ordinary freight; production, sale, leasing and maintenance of containers; provision of business information consulting services; logistics planning, management and consulting services; logistics equipment and facilities leasing, etc. Please refer to note 1 to the financial statement of this report and the announcement of the Company dated 6 November 2019 for further details.
+Shenyang Joint Venture is primarily engaged in production of automobile components and modules; storage (other than dangerous chemicals), distribution, packaging, assembly; transport of finished vehicles and ordinary freight; production, sale, leasing and maintenance of containers; provision of business information consulting services; logistics planning, management and consulting services; logistics equipment and facilities leasing, etc. Please refer to note 1 to the financial statement of this annual report for further details.